lit/lit-element/docs/_guide/styles.md

 Static styles apply to all instances of an element.
 Any expressions in your CSS are evaluated **once**, then reused for all instances.

-For security reasons, expressions must be tagged with the `cssLiteral` template literal tag:
+For security reasons, expressions in static styles must be tagged with the `cssLiteral` template literal tag:

 ```js
 {% include projects/style/expressions/my-element.js %}